caiquegaspar/directory-tree-generator/DEVELOPER_GUIDE.md

 #### What the code does:

-- **Creates or clears the output file**: If the file already exists, it is cleared before being rewritten.
+- **Creates or clears the output file**: Ensures the output file starts empty.
-- **Writes the structure**: The generated directory structure is appended to the `project_structure.txt` file.
+- **Writes the directory structure**: Appends the generated tree structure to the output file.

+---

 ### 6. **Main Execution**

-The `main` function is responsible for loading the `.gitignore` patterns and calling the functions that generate and write the tree structure, along with appending the file contents if requested.
+The `main` function orchestrates the script's execution by calling the necessary functions based on the provided arguments.

 ```bash
 main() {